calibancode/shipperizer/README.md

 - **Save/Load JSON** - Save your chart state or reload it later
 - **Undo/Redo** - Basic action history
 - **Delete** - Select a node (yellow highlight) and press `Del` or `Backspace`
+- **Autosave** - Canvas state saved to localStorage automatically and can be cleared manually

 ## How to Host
 You can self-host via GitHub Pages or locally with:

 ```
 python -m http.server
 ```

 Just clone the repo and go ham!